Libido in a nutshell

 The science of desire

 However, there are some gender-based differences when it comes to libido.
-If you are in a heterosexual relationship with a cis man (and you are not one), there is a scientific explanation for why your sex drive is lower than your partner's.
+If you are in a heterosexual relationship with a cis man, there is a scientific explanation for why your sex drive is lower than your partner's.
 And it has a lot to do with hormones.
 Specifically, testosterone.

 Testosterone is the hormone responsible for libido in both men and women.
 But here's the thing: men have about 5-10 times more testosterone than women.